desklabs/shopify-canvas/README.md

 During the setup, it will ask you to specify the Config Variables.

-  -SHOPIFY\_API\_KEY: The API Key from your private app in Shopify.
+  - SHOPIFY\_API\_KEY: The API Key from your private app in Shopify.
-  -SHOPIFY\_API\_SECRET: The **Password** from your private app in Shopify.
+  - SHOPIFY\_API\_SECRET: The **Password** from your private app in Shopify.
 Do not use the Shared Secret field.
-  -SHOPIFY\_HOST: This is the custom domain for your shopify site.
+  - SHOPIFY\_HOST: This is the custom domain for your shopify site.
 For example, if your site url is https://your-shopify-domain.myshopify.com, you would enter your-shopify-domain.
-  -CANVAS\_KEY: The shared key from your integration url above.
+  - CANVAS\_KEY: The shared key from your integration url above.

 ## IV.
 Update the Integration URL
 Now that you have the application on Heroku, go ahead and update the integration URL in Desk with your heroku app url.